 You have a business that sells novelty socks.
 You are seeking a trademark for the name’Silly Socks’.
 This would not include Class 35: ‘Advertising, Business Management, Business Administration, Office Functions,’ although these activities are part of the day-to-day functions.

 - What is the primary product/service of your business?

 - Where is the core source of income/revenue?

 - What do your customers think you do?

 This is the trickiest part of the trademark application process and without proper legal guidance, mistakes are likely to be made.
-For assistance with selecting the right class for your trademark, get in touch with recommend consulting one of our trademark attorney.
+For assistance with selecting the right class for your trademark, get in touch by consulting one of our trademark attorneys.